embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 { CO_KEY(0x1011, 3, CO_UNSIGNED32|CO_OBJ____RW), CO_TPARA, (uintptr_t)&AppParaObj },
 ```

 The single parameters are most likely used within the object directory.
-The example definition of a object entry is shown for one parameter:
+The example definition of an object entry is shown for one parameter:

 ```c
 { CO_KEY(0x1017, 0, CO_UNSIGNED16|CO_OBJ____RW), 0, (uintptr_t)&Para.App.DemoWord },